 Guy Singleton had a problem: As the owner of a small company that specialized in high-end, dedicated cinemas (designing, building, and calibrating correctly only two or three per year), he knew that part of his process was fairly inefficient.

 The step that slowed Singleton down the most?
 Creating the proper CAD drawings and renderings quickly enough to effectively share his ideas with his customers.

 “It will not allow you to specify, for instance, a projector that really isn't bright enough for the size screen that you want.
 It will not allow you to specify some loudspeakers that simply will not deliver the required amounts of sound pressure at all of the seating positions.
 It will not allow you to specify an amplifier that doesn't have the headroom to drive those speakers to those sound pressure levels.
-It is very engineering led, and from an engineering perspective it stops you making those mistakes, and from a sales process it's really obvious to a client by just looking at the numbers that TCD outputs exactly what the performance benefits are when they spend more money.”
+It is very engineering led, and, from an engineering perspective, it stops you making those mistakes.
+From a sales process, it's really obvious to a client by just looking at the numbers that TCD outputs exactly what the performance benefits are when they spend more money.

 And should the dimensions of the room change at any point during the build, TCD can adjust all the corresponding data accordingly.

 Singleton — who notes that the average CEDIA member firm has six employees — sums up the tool’s benefits:

 “If you're only a six-person company, you don't have the luxury of time.
 You've gotta do this yourself.
 So the time savings will be immense, and, when it comes down to all our businesses, the only thing that you can never, ever buy more of is time.
 The time saved in what TCD is going to do for you means you can spend that time on marketing, you can spend it on communication, you can spend it on programming, you can spend it on bookkeeping…you name it.
 It's free time and that's the most valuable commodity we have.”